 Aims of the mission: the Cities Mission will involve local authorities, citizens, businesses, investors as well as regional and national authorities to:

-- Deliver 100 climate-neutral and smart cities by 2030
+- deliver 100 climate-neutral and smart cities by 2030

 5. A Soil Deal for Europe: 100 living labs and lighthouses to lead the transition towards healthy soils by 2030

-- the costs associated with soil degradation in the EU are estimated to exceed €50 billion per year.
+- The costs associated with soil degradation in the EU are estimated to exceed €50 billion per year.

 The mission will engage with people and create effective partnerships across sectors and territories to protect and restore soils in Europe and beyond.
 It will contribute to Green Deal targets relating to sustainable farming, climate resilience, biodiversity and zero-pollution.

 It is time to act so that future generations inherit clean, productive and resilient soils.
+Therefore, the mission will: